By David Joel Miller, MS, Licensed Therapist & Licensed Counselor.

 The starting point for recovery is to admit that there is something wrong.

 As long as someone continues to pretend that there is nothing wrong nothing changes.
-I know the old conventional wisdom was to just suck things up and keep going to work doing you tasks, keep trying to control your drinking and so on.
+I know the old conventional wisdom was to just suck things up and keep going to work doing your tasks, keep trying to control your drinking, and so on.